Not-Yug-Sharma/Notes-Obsidian/README.md

 # Regarding the use of these notes

-The notes that are already on this repo or those that will be added are primarily my own.
+The notes that are already on this repo or those that will be added will be made primarily by me.
+The notes here are not the final cheat sheet to prepare for the exams

 # Integrating this repo to your Obsidian App: